ulhaq/graphql/README.md

     }
 }
 ```
-Here, we only called the server once and the server only returned the data we intended to request - the user #5 and his teachers' firstname.
+With this approach, we only called the server once and the server only returned the data we intended to request - the user's first name and his teachers' first name.

-Now, let's have a look at how we can write data using a RESTful approach.
+Let's have a look at how we can write data using a RESTful approach.
 Firstly, we need to call the endpoint using `POST` - of course we also have to send a payload:
 ```
 POST /students/ HTTP/1.1